vldk-exists/vldk-exists/README.md

 # Hi👋 My name is Vlad

-I am a dedicated and versatile Python fullstack developer with a strong foundation in Python programming and a diverse range of technical skills.
+I am a dedicated and versatile developer with a strong foundation in programming and a diverse range of technical skills.
 With extensive experience in both backend and frontend development, I bring a comprehensive approach to building robust and scalable applications.

 ## Tech Skills